matthewelse/llambda/README.md

 ## LLVM changes

-- Need to add an OCaml calling convention
+- [x] Need to add an OCaml calling convention
-- Some way of avoiding using R15 (and R14?)
+- [ ] Some way of avoiding using R15 (and R14?)
+- [ ] Use the fork of LLVM in the submodule (and the ocaml bindings via dune)